 I love the process of making my own enchilada sauce.
 It’s simple to do, is actually fun and makes the kitchen smell incredible.
 Our goal was to recreate an authentic sauce at home.
 This sauce is absolutely delicious and makes the best enchiladas!
 It’s honestly so good that I’m sad when we run out.

 Dried chili peppers are readily available and very inexpensive.
 I can find them in the International aisle of my local grocery store as well as in Mexican markets.
 Online works, too.
 In fact, the chili peppers last a long time in your pantry, so don’t be afraid to buy more than you need.

-Now if you just don’t have dried chili peppers and still want to make a quality enchilada sauce, take a look at our quick and easy version that calls for chili powder instead.
+Now if you just don’t have dried chili peppers and still want to make a quality enchilada sauce, take a look at this enchilada sauce recipe that calls for chili powder instead of whole dried chilies.

 Most of the recipe is prepping the peppers.
 Here’s what you need to do (it’s easy):

 Step 1: Remove the stems and seeds from each chili pepper.
 I use kitchen shears to cut the stems away and then tap the peppers on the counter to shake the seeds out.
 If the seeds aren’t cooperating, cut down the length of the pepper and scrape them out.

 Step 2: Lightly toast the peppers in a dry skillet.
 Just like toasting nuts and seeds, toasting the dried peppers reinvigorates the oils in the skins and makes them come alive.
 You do want to be careful during this step and only want to lightly toast until fragrant.
 I keep my heat around medium-low and stir the peppers often.
 This prevents scorching the peppers, which makes the enchilada sauce taste bitter.